nnhnam/efrei-car-rental/readme.md

 | GET /payment/:id      | Get a payment with id                    | N/A                                                                                                       | paymentId: string; total: number; paymentMethod: string; paymentDate: Date; reservationId: string;                                               |

 ## Testing steps

+The Postman file can be found in `Efrei Car Rental.postman_collection.json`

 1. Create an account using POST /account
 2. Create a car using POST /car